Aarp Logo Red

 Konnichiwa Tokyo

-Tokyo’s futuristic cityscape launches your journey through Japan’s modern centres and ancient capitals.
+Tokyo’s futuristic cityscape launches your journey through Japan’s modern centers and ancient capitals.
 On arrival at Tokyo Narita or Haneda Airport, you’ll be transferred by airport shuttle to your hotel.
-This evening, meet your Travel Director and fellow travellers for a Welcome Reception drink with appetisers.
+This evening, meet your Travel Director and fellow travelers for a Welcome drink with appetizers.

 Accommodation New Otani Garden Tower Tokyo